elmomoilanen/Simple-neural-network/README.md

 [![main](https://github.com/elmomoilanen/Simple-neural-network/actions/workflows/main.yml/badge.svg)](https://github.com/elmomoilanen/Simple-neural-network/actions/workflows/main.yml)

-Library that implements a simple two hidden layer artificial neural network with NumPy.
-Purpose of this library is to provide an easy learning and testing environment for the essentials of supervised learning and neural network models in particular.
+This library implements a simple two hidden layer artificial neural network with NumPy.
+Its purpose is to provide an easy learning and testing environment for the essentials of supervised learning and neural network models in particular.

 ## Install ##